 We are starting with the white paint and will only be painting the inside rectangle, and it’s better to go a little past the string into the border zone.
-It does not matter how messy your edges are since we will eventually be covering the white edges with the black border.
+It does not matter how messy your edges are since we will eventually cover the white edges with a black border.

 I recommend using a paintbrush instead of a roller for a project of this size.
 Yes, a roller would make this go a little quicker, but rollers also tend to splatter a lot more.
 That additional cleanup is not worth the slightly improved speed for me.